Michoacan Mexico Travel Guide

 Find opportunities for relaxation and rejuvenation within Morelia and its surroundings.

 Morelia is inland and has no sandy shores.
-Some hotels in Morelia feature swimming pools, which offer a relaxing way to cool off.
+Some hotels in Morelia feature swimming pools, which offer a relaxing way to cool down off.
 Dedicated pool clubs are not a common feature of the city's entertainment scene.

 Explore traditional healing practices found in local communities.